Homepage > Journal > The integration of Stripe payments in Django

 Stripe Checkout

-Stripe Checkout is recommended for users who have no need to make payments on their own website and have no objections to conducting the payment process on a dedicated site hosted by Stripe.
+Stripe Checkout is a low-code payment integration that is recommended for users who do not need to make payments on their own website and have no objections to conducting the payment process on a dedicated Stripe checkout page.

 Stripe Checkout was created to make payment services more accessible to companies without programming expertise who would like to do the implementation themselves.